 Note: The 2012 Quebec students protest was purely a workout exercise in basic democracy with added confrontations with the police and issuing abuse.
 Some people in Quebec compared it to the real thing, the Middle East and Ukrainian (countries who have an epic mythology) deadly uprisings of the period, but let’s be honest, at times this comparison is a bit embarrassing.

 An American director you probably heard of (he’s called Martin Scorsese) once said film openings are about setting the mood.
 And it is precisely what Denis & Lavoie do, right from the beginning, by displaying their artistic ambitions (thus setting the standards high) by starting the show with an opening music, rather good on its own terms, to accompany a blank screen for several minutes in a salute to the days of epic features of the 1950’s, the Scope era.
-There is also, like in these films, an intermission at the half.
-Their story eventually begins with the circumstantial scope ratio (the Widescreen).
-So, let’s keep in mind our film makers duet made this aesthetic choice to introduce the spectator, to what is coming next, with undeniable heroic intent, sustained by equally Homeric sounding music.
+There is also, like in these films, an intermission at the halfway mark.
+Their story eventually begins with the circumstantial scope ratio (Widescreen).
+So, let’s keep in mind our filmmaker duo made this aesthetic choice to introduce the spectator, to what is coming next, with undeniable heroic intent, sustained by equally Homeric sounding music.
 Offering large scope, to what is fundamentally devoid of concrete epic magnitude, is merely a very pretentious choice that has to live up to the aspiration.

-In form and content, there is numerous parts revealed as essays and propaganda in Those Who Make Revolution Halfway.
+In form and content, there are numerous parts revealed as essays and propaganda in Those Who Make Revolution Halfway.
 They betray the leaning, of two cinephiles/directors, for Godard, the film La Chinoise notably.
 Let’s not call them Jean-Luc yet.
 The length, pace and ellipses also make us think of late director and film critic Jacques Rivette.
 We get the odd feeling it was designed to please the reviewers from Les Cahiers du Cinéma.
-With its misplaced over dramatic epic tenure, some times near the accidental parody, relying on endless clichés as shortcuts, it gets to a point where their self indulgence is beyond annoyance since absolutely nothing justifies that the outcome is three hours in length.
+With its misplaced over dramatic epic tenure, sometimes near accidental parody, relying on endless clichés as shortcuts, it gets to a point where their self indulgence is beyond annoyance since absolutely nothing justifies that the outcome is three hours in length.
 Ambition is neat if the result is good and Those Who Make Revolution Halfway Only Dig Their Own Graves doesn’t even meet us halfway to its own grave.